Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Stability Analysis

-As for condition (i), it follows from Proposition~\ref{prop:average}.
-Condition (ii) is satisfied by using the quantities defined in~\eqref{eq:lipp} in Appendix~\ref{app:proof} as the required Lipschitz constants of the vector field of~\eqref{eq:mixed_scale_system_our}.
-Condition (iii) can be verified by means of~\eqref{eq:equilibrium}.
-As for condition (iv), we note that the matrix $\cA(\tz)$ is Schur for all $\tg \in \R^{m \times n}$ \rev{(the first component of $\tz$, see its definition in~\eqref{eq:error_coordinates})} such that $(\tg + \gstar) \in \cK$ by definition of $\cK$ as the set of stabilizing gains for the pair $(\As,\Bs)$ (see~\eqref{eq:LQR}).
+Condition (i) follows from Proposition~\ref{prop:average}.
+Condition (ii) is satisfied by using the quantities in~\eqref{eq:lipp} in Appendix~\ref{app:proof} and the invertibility of $\hssst$ (cf. Lemma~\ref{lemma:inv} in Appendix~\ref{app:proof}) to find the required Lipschitz constants of the vector field of~\eqref{eq:mixed_scale_system_our}.
+Condition (iii) is verified by~\eqref{eq:equilibrium}.
+As for condition (iv), we note that $\cA(\tz)$ is Schur for all $\tg \in \R^{m \times n}$ (the first component of $\tz$, see its definition in~\eqref{eq:error_coordinates}) such that $(\tg + \gstar) \in \cK$ by definition of $\cK$.
 Hence, condition (iv) is verified with the largest ball contained in $\cK$ and centered in $\gstar$.
-Finally, in order to check condition (v) (cf.~\eqref{eq:conditons_tilde_f}), note that
+Finally, to check condition (v) (cf.~\eqref{eq:conditons_tilde_f}), we use the definitions of $f$ (cf.~\eqref{eq:f}) and $f\av$ (cf.~\eqref{eq:fav}) to write

-where in we used the fact that $\hssst$ is invertible for all $\iter \in N$ (cf. Lemma~\ref{lemma:inv} in Appendix~\ref{app:proof}).
-Therefore, the conditions in~\eqref{eq:conditons_tilde_f} are satisfied and, thus, we can apply Theorem~\ref{th:bai}.
-This result guarantees the existence of $\bar{\ssz} > 0$ such that, for all $\ssz \in (0,\bar{\ssz})$, the origin is an exponentially stable equilibrium point for system~\eqref{eq:mixed_scale_system_our}.
-The proof follows backtracking to the original coordinates $(\x,\hs,\rr,\es,\g)$.
+where in $(a)$ we used the fact that $\hssst$ is actually a square invertible matrix for all $\iter \in \N$ (cf. Lemma~\ref{lemma:inv} in Appendix~\ref{app:proof}).
+Therefore, the conditions in~\eqref{eq:conditons_tilde_f} are satisfied and, thus, the proof follows by Theorem~\ref{th:bai}.